MabeDiaby/hello-react/README.md

 Using the `names` array render a `Hello` component for each instructor in the array.

+This is your chance to play with React before we move on to Hooks next week, use this as a sandbox to nest components, style them as you want (headers, footers, asides), and pass props down as much as you can.

 --

 Create a new directory called Components and create a file within it called `Greetings.jsx`.